Kelferd7/D288-Back-End-Programming/README.md

 G.   Write code to include validation to enforce the inputs needed by the Angular front-end.

+7. Updated Customer.java for validation on required inputs for fields.
+Update to README.md.
+Date: 9/15

 H.   Write code for the controllers package that includes a REST controller checkout controller class with a post mapping to place orders.